andreashuber69/kiss-worker/README.md

 More facts that might not be immediately obvious:

-- Contrary to `implementFunctionWorker()`, the function created by `implementObjectWorker()` returns a `Promise`.
+- Contrary to `implementFunctionWorker()`, the factory function created by `implementObjectWorker()` returns a `Promise`.
 This is owed to the fact that the passed constructor is executed on the worker thread.
 So, if the `Calculator` constructor threw an error, it would be rethrown by `createCalculatorWorker()`.
 - `worker.obj` acts as a proxy for the `Calculator` object served on the worker thread. `worker.obj` thus offers the same methods as a `Calculator` object, again with equivalent signatures.